The Urinary System

 Definition

-- Major complication: Metabolic acidosis
+- Major complication: Metabolic acidosis (↓ Bicarbonate (HCO₃⁻) in blood)

-- Clinical syndrome: Uraemia
+- Clinical syndrome: Uremia

 Etiopathogenesis